caochao39/tarerobotics/docs/source/other_useful_information/ubuntu_system_setup.rst

     ping 192.168.1.1xx

 After setting up the autonomy stack, you may follow the `System Usage <https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform#system-usage>`_ section to launch the base autonomy system, the system with route planner, and the system with exploration planner.
-Use RVIZ and joystick controller to navigate the vehicle around.
+Use RVIZ and the joystick controller to navigate the vehicle around.
 Make sure to unplug and re-plug in the joystick controller dongle once after powering on the vehicle NUC computer and powering on the joystick controller.

 Copy the icon image to the home folder and 3 desktop buttons onto the desktop.
 On the desktop, right-click each of the 3 desktop buttons and 'Allow Launching' to enable them.
 Now, you may double-click any of the desktop buttons to launch the system in the 3 modes.
 Note that if the computer username is different from 'all' or the autonomy stack is not in the default home folder, open the 3 desktop buttons in a text editor and modify the links in them.
 Each desktop button contains 2 links, one to the system startup script and the other to the icon image.